mk12/luminosity/README.md

 * `-p`: Compile with profiling enabled
 * `-w`: Compile with `-Wall` (warnings)

-If you want to compile it yourself, take a look at the end of [build.sh][] to see the command it uses.
+If you want to compile yourself, take a look at the end of [build.sh][] to see the command it uses.

 [build.sh]: https://github.com/mk12/Luminosity/blob/master/build.sh